Is A Pumpkin Vegetable Or Fruit

 Main Subheading

 In culinary terms, the distinction is based more on taste and how the ingredient is used in cooking.
 Vegetables tend to have a savory flavor profile and are often used in main courses or side dishes.
 Fruits, conversely, are usually sweet or tart and are commonly used in desserts or snacks.
-This divergence leads to the common classification of pumpkins as vegetables in the kitchen, despite their botanical classification as fruits.
+And this divergence leads to the common classification of pumpkins as vegetables in the kitchen, despite their botanical classification as fruits.
 Understanding this context is crucial to appreciating the nuanced discussion around the pumpkin's true nature.

 Comprehensive Overview